yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 the ACME protocol.
 The most noticeable difference between long-lived and STAR certificates is the way the termination of the delegation is managed.
-In the case of long-lived certificates, the IdO uses the revokeCert URL exposed by the ACME CA and waits for the explicit revocation based on Certificate Revocation List (CRL) and Online Certificate Status Protocol (OCSP) to propagate to the relying parties.
+In the case of long-lived certificates, the IdO uses the revokeCert URL exposed by the CA and waits for the explicit revocation based on Certificate Revocation List (CRL) and Online Certificate Status Protocol (OCSP) to propagate to the relying parties.